findingcorey1/Obsidian/ASIA 1125/Midterm/Identification Questions/Homo Sapiens.md

 There are many significance with term homo sapiens as they were scientifically known as Modern humans due to the their overall structure and most notably their human skull.
+The first signs of life was from 200,000 years ago, from the remains found along the Oma river in Ethiopia.
+Many of these homo sapiens had traveled to many places around the world and adapted to many different places.
+A term